 Instant Pot Zuppa Toscana combines rich flavors with a velvety texture for the ultimate comfort food meal.
-Make it tonight in under half an hour!
+Make copycat Olive Garden Zuppa Toscana in the Instant Pot in under half an hour!

 Instant Pot Zuppa Toscana

-Sausage, potatoes, and fresh kale in a perfectly seasoned, rich and creamy broth makes this Tuscan Italian-inspired soup a hit from the first bite.
+Sausage, potatoes, and fresh kale in a perfectly seasoned, rich, and creamy broth make this Instant Pot Tuscan soup a hit from the first bite.

 - Need a low-carb version?
 Simply replace the potatoes with chopped cauliflower florets.

-- Cheese please!
-Sprinkle freshly grated Parmesan over the top of each bowl before diving in.
+- Add some cheese!
+Sprinkle freshly grated Parmesan over each bowl of Instant Pot Zuppa Toscana before diving in.

 Zuppa Toscana Instant Pot FAQ

 Yes, you can!
-You can use traditional lacinato kale or spinach for this zuppa toscana recipe.
+You can use traditional lacinato kale or spinach when making Zuppa Toscana soup in the Instant Pot.
 I personally love the tenderness of baby kale, so it’s my go-to.

 Absolutely.
 Just be sure to cook and prepare your sausage beforehand, then add in the chicken stock and stir to get all the browned bits from the bottom of the pan.